Saturday, May 05, 2007

 During his time at Harvey Comics in the early 1950s he did some very memorable stories, working in all of the genres, horror, crime, romance and war.
 This particular story, "Ugly Duckling," from Chamber Of Chills #22 in 1954, is one of his best.

 And quite a punchline it is.
 Since this is a horror comic book, the stories don't have to make sense or even be possible, they just have to be horrible.
 And this is horrible!
-It's such a macabre joke that in 1987 the same motif was used in a card in the Garbage Pail Kids series by artist John Pound.
+It's such a macabre joke that in 1987 the same motif was used in a card in the Garbage Pail Kids series.
 I'm including that also.

 The face in the splash panel is a red herring…it's from a Mayan mask, I believe.
 Don't quote me because I'm relying on memory.